 Property Settlement Agreement

 A majority of divorce cases in New York do not end up in trials.
 Rather, the parties to these cases end up negotiating settlements of their cases.
 There are some points to bear in mind when it comes to property settlement agreements in New York.

 The parties to a divorce have fairly significant latitude in the manner in which they settle issues in a divorce case.
 In fact, courts tend to favor couples reaching agreements regarding issues in divorce cases as opposed to these matters proceeding to trials.

 With that said, the equitable division standard must still be taken into consideration when parties to a divorce negotiate a property settlement agreement.
 A property settlement agreement typically cannot be terribly lopsided.

 Once a property settlement agreement is reached between the parties, it is intended to become a part of the final divorce decree.
 With that understood, the judge presiding in a divorce case must first approve the settlement agreement.
 A judge will review a settlement agreement to ensure that it is fair and equitable.

 If a settlement of some or all of the major issues in a divorce case cannot be accomplished, a trial will be scheduled.
 A divorce trial is conducted in front of a judge only, and not a jury.
 The complexities associated with divorce trials, and associated proceedings, underscore the need for legal representation in a marriage dissolution case.

-A valid prenuptial agreement can dictate the manner in which assets and debts are distributed during a marriage.
+A valid prenuptial agreement can dictate the way in which assets and debts are shared out during a marriage.
 If a prenuptial agreement is deemed legally sufficient, and was freely entered into by the parties, even if a prenuptial agreement seems to provide what otherwise would be deemed an unfair distribution of assets and debts, it is likely to bind the parties and govern who gets what in regard to assets and debts.